vserova/book/pages/ch_objmgr.md

 #### CSeq\_entry\_Handle important methods

--   <span class="nctnt ncbi-func">GetParentBioseq\_set</span> - returns a handle for the parent Bioseq-set if any.
+-   `GetParentBioseq_set` - returns a handle for the parent Bioseq-set if any.

--   <span class="nctnt ncbi-func">GetParentEntry</span> - returns a handle for the parent Seq-entry.
+-   `GetParentEntry` - returns a handle for the parent Seq-entry.

--   <span class="nctnt ncbi-func">GetSingleSubEntry</span> - checks that the Seq-entry contains a Bioseq-set of just one child Seq-entry and returns a handle for this entry, otherwise throws exception.
+-   `GetSingleSubEntry` - checks that the Seq-entry contains a Bioseq-set of just one child Seq-entry and returns a handle for this entry, otherwise throws exception.

--   <span class="nctnt ncbi-func">GetTopLevelEntry</span> - returns a handle for the top-level Seq-entry.
+-   `GetTopLevelEntry` - returns a handle for the top-level Seq-entry.

--   <span class="nctnt ncbi-func">GetSeq\_entryCore</span> - returns core data for the Seq-entry.
+-   `GetSeq_entryCore` - returns core data for the Seq-entry.
 Some information may be not loaded yet.

--   <span class="nctnt ncbi-func">GetCompleteSeq\_entry</span> - returns the complete Seq-entry object.
+-   `GetCompleteSeq_entry` - returns the complete Seq-entry object.
 Any missing data will be loaded and put in the Bioseq members.

 See the [CSeq\_entry\_Handle API reference](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCSeq__entry__Handle.html) for an up-to-date list of all methods.